APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

 <h3>Packages</h3>

-  To add items to a package, you can include them in package statements, such as:
+  To add items to a package, we can include them in package statements, such as:
   <pre>
     <code>
       package com {